 Identify Trusted Individuals to Turn To

 It is essential to have trusted individuals in your life whom you can confide in about your experiences.
-Educators such as teachers, counselors, or mentors can be valuable allies who can provide guidance, support, and understanding.
+Educators such as teachers, counselors, or mentors could be valuable allies who can provide guidance, support, and understanding.
 If you have a coach or boss who demonstrates inclusivity, they can also serve as a source of support.
 These individuals can offer advice, connect you with resources, and be a listening ear during challenging times.
-Remember, you are not alone, and there are people who genuinely care about your well-being.
+Remember, you are not alone, and there are people who genuinely care about your well-being!

 Utilize School Resources

 Your school may likely provide resources to support your mental health and well-being.
 Seek out counseling services within your school that offer LGBTQ+ affirming therapists who understand your unique experiences and challenges.
 LGBTQ+ centers or organizations on campus can provide safe spaces, resources, and support groups where you can connect with like-minded individuals.
 Additionally, you can find supportive academic environments by exploring departments that offer courses or research opportunities related to LGBTQ+ topics.